bgates/axis-and-allies/README.md

-there are multiple state components:
--who is logged in

 whether it is possible to use the back button ought to be phase-dependent; no going back and re-running certain actions.

 to attack a territory,